awslabs/ratex/QUICKSTART.md

 ```

 #### 1.3 Create a Python virtual environment (optional but recommanded)

+Note that PyTorch now requires Python 3.7+.
+If your system has Python 3.7-, it is recommended to use Conda.

 This is recommended if you already have a PyTorch deployed and you don't want to
 mess up your current PyTorch use cases.